HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_12/Check_Points_Ch12.md

 ## 12.35 ##
 The line separator is not the same on all platforms.

-Some examples of different line separator
+Some examples of different line separators
 - Windows: `\r\n`
 - Mac (OS 9-): `\r`
 - Mac (OS 10+): `\n`